ankdeshm/CMPE-258-Team3/models/Baseline_models/Readme.md

 SQLNet solves the problem of Text-to-SQL by avoiding the sequence-to-sequence structure and uses a sketch-based approach so that the prediction can be done by only taking the previous considerations into account.
 This is an extension of the Seq2SQL model without reinforcement learning as they found that improvement from the reinforcement learning model is limited and avoids the “order matters” problem.
 It uses a novel attention structure called column attention to boost performance.
 This model employs the sketch-based approach which aligns with the SQL grammar.
 It just needs to fill in the slots in the sketch rather than predicting the output grammar and the content.
 Then, it employs the sequence-to-set model to generate SQL queries where order doesn't matter.
 Further, there is a column attention mechanism which boosts the model’s performance.
 And lastly, it eliminates the need for reinforcement learning and improves performance by ~4%.
 The original code to reproduce the results for SQLNet is taken from [1] and it is modified to resolve dependency errors.

 # Steps to Run
-Steps to run the entire pipeline for Seq2SQl and SQLNet are available in the notebook.
+Steps to run the entire pipeline for Seq2SQl and SQLNet are available in the notebook Seq2SQL_SQLNet.ipynb.

 # References
 [1] X. Xu, “xiaojunxu/sqlnet: Neural network for generating structured queries from natural language.,” GitHub, https://github.com/xiaojunxu/SQLNet (accessed Dec.
 11, 2023).